 Have a selection of house plans to choose from

-Customization based on selection of styles and colors based on a set menu in different product categories.
+Customization based on the selection of styles and colors based on a set menu in different product categories.

 Lower cost per square foot to build due to their ability to buy in bulk.

-Neighborhood developed with a specific design and cohesive house types.
+The neighborhood developed with a specific design and cohesive house types.

 As the name implies, the process of building a custom home is less scripted because there are no pre-defined choices or menus to choose from.
 No pre-defined choices or menus to choose from.

-Homeowner selects and acquires or already owns the land
+The homeowner selects and acquires or already owns the land

 You can bring a floor plan to the builder, or work with the builder and an Architect to design the perfect floor plan.

 You are directly involved in every aspect of the construction process and make many decisions to direct every aspect of your home.